 The bill's full name is almost 400 words long, so naturally, some sort of nickname had to be devised.

-When a reporter for Tampa Bay's NBC affiliate used the nickname when asking Gov. DeSantis about the bill on Monday, DeSantis accused him of "pushing false narratives."
+When a reporter for Tampa Bay's NBC affiliate used the nickname when asking Gov. DeSantis about the bill, DeSantis accused him of "pushing false narratives."